anitarau/simcol/README.md

 ## 📊 Evaluation and challenge leader board

 Tasks 1, 2, and 3 will be evaluated according to the scripts in `evaluation`.
-To evaluate your method on validation data, generate predictions according to the `docker_templates' and run
+To evaluate your method on validation data, generate predictions according to the `docker_templates` and run
 ```
 python evaluation/eval_synthetic_depth.py /path/to/predictions /path/to/groundtruth
 ```